Fhirodjedi/community-plugins/.github/ISSUE_TEMPLATE/add-plugin.md

 - Plugin Name
 - Plugin Author
-- Link to plugin repository
+- Link to plugin repository or file to code.